 - alcohol or drug addiction,4 and

-Note that a person commits driver's license fraud when he:
+Note that you commit driver’s license fraud when you:

-- uses false identification or someone else's identity, and
+- use false identification or someone else’s identity, and

-- does so to secure a California driver's license.6
+- do so to secure a California driver’s license.6

 Incidents of fraud may invite criminal charges for forgery, per Penal Code 470 PC.

-The DMV can also revoke a person's license because of a crime.
+The California DMV can also revoke your license because of a crime.
 Some crimes that result in revocation are:

 - commission of a felony that involves the use of a motor vehicle,

-- reckless driving causing bodily injury, per Vehicle Code 23104 VC, and
+- reckless driving causing a car accident resulting in bodily injury, per Vehicle Code 23104 VC, and

 - vehicular manslaughter, per Penal Code 192c PC.